 I am also involved in planning (as well as presenting at) a September 2017 conference on innovations in the prevention and treatment of mental health problems in conjunction with the Lithuanian Ministry of Health, which will be held in Vilnius, Lithuania.

-Finally, I am editing a volume tentatively titled Social Psychological Foundations of Well-Being and Life Satisfaction for the Psychology Press series on "Frontiers in Social Psychology," which should be published in early 2018.
+Finally, my edited volume Subjective Well-Being and Life Satisfaction for the Routledge series "Frontiers in Social Psychology" will be published in early 2018.
 For more information go to:

 Maddux, J.E., & Tangney, J. P. (Eds).
 (2010).
 Social psychological foundations of clinical psychology.
 New York: Guilford.

 Maddux, J. E., & Volkmann, J. R. (2010).
 Self-efficacy and self-regulation.
 In R. Hoyle (Ed.), Handbook of personality and self-regulation.
 New York: Wiley-Blackwell.

 Maddux, J.E., & Gosselin, J.T.(2012).
 Self-efficacy.
 In M. R. Leary & J. P. Tangney (Eds.), Handbook of self and identity (2nd ed.).
 New York: Guilford.

 Maddux, J.E., Feldman, D. B., & Snyder, C.R.
 (2014).
 Promoting mental health and psychological well-being.
 In T. Gullotta & M. Bloom (Eds), Encyclopedia of primary prevention and health promotion(2nd ed.).
 New York: Kluwer/Plenum.

 Maddux, J.E., & Dawson, K. (2014).
 Promoting physical fitness in adulthood: A focus on exercise.
 In T. Gullotta & M. Bloom (Eds), Encyclopedia of primary prevention and health promotion (2nd ed.).
 New York: Kluwer/Plenum.